ErpNetDocs/tech/modules/financials/excise/еxcise-declaration-export.md

 # Excise declaration export

-The table below lists the sources for the tags of the e-ADD xml file:
+The table below lists the sources for the tags of the Excise declaration xml file:

 |**Excise declaration tags**|**Source**|
 | ------------------------------------------------------------ | ------------------- |